PowerLoom/deploy/README.md

     deploy-pooler-1 exited with code 1
     ```

+3. We have setup a bare-bones consensus dashboard at: [testnet-consensus.powerloom.io](https://testnet-consensus.powerloom.io/projects/aggregate_24h_stats_lite:10ecae2f52160690abffff26efeb45568e5d67ea0bc7d4485d9ffb10ef437f33:UNISWAPV2).
+In a 5-10 minutes, your snapshotter address will start show up - use the search box to filter the results.

-3. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see a UNISWAPV2 summary data dashboard similar to [PowerLoom UNISWAPV2 Prod](https://uniswapv2.powerloom.io/).
+4. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see a UNISWAPV2 summary data dashboard similar to [PowerLoom UNISWAPV2 Prod](https://uniswapv2.powerloom.io/).
     - A sample screenshot of the dashboard is given [here](./sample_images/pooler-frontend.jpg)

-    - This will also give an idea in case your snapshotting has fallen behind as you can notice from the time of last snapshot shown in the screenshot.

     - Note that the data shown in your own dashboard will not be same as production UI on PowerLoom.io as the "lite mode" is only set to snapshot 7 pair contracts.
 Refer to contributors section below to enable all pairs.

-4. We have setup a bare-bones consensus dashboard at: [powerloom.network](https://pretest-consensus.powerloom.io/projects/aggregate_24h_stats_lite:9fb408548a732c85604dacb9c956ffc2538a3b895250741593da630d994b1f27:UNISWAPV2).
-In a few minutes, your snapshotter address will start show up - use the search box to filter the results.

 5. To shutdown services, just press `Ctrl+C` (and again to force).